-The term DataOps is a contraction of ‘Data Operations’ and a play on the idea of DevOps.
+The term DataOps is a contraction of ‘Data Operations’ and comes from applying DevOps to data.
 It seems to have been coined in a 2015 blog post by Tamr co-founder and CEO Andy Palmer.
-In this blog post, I’ll dive into what DataOps means today, and how enterprises can adopt its practice to create reliable, always-on dataflows that unlock the value of their data.
+In this blog post, I’ll dive into what DataOps means today, and how enterprises can adopt its practice to create reliable, always-on dataflows using smart data pipelines to unlock the value of their data.

 In his 2015 post, Palmer argued that the democratization of analytics and the implementation of “built-for-purpose” database engines created the need for DataOps.
 In addition to the two dynamics Palmer identified, a third has emerged: the need for analysis at the “speed of need”, which, depending on the use, can be real-time, near-real-time or with some acceptable latency.
 Data must be made available broadly, via a more diverse set of data stores and analytic methods, and as quickly as required by the consuming user or application.